How To Install R Packages From Command Line

 These packages are mounted in a designated folder on your computer and are used for a broad range of computational tasks, such as data management and statistical analysis.

-Nevertheless, because R is an open-source programming language, there are a lot of user-contributed packages available for various purposes and are publicly accessible to anyone.
+Nevertheless, because R is an open-source programming language, many user-contributed packages are available for various purposes and are publicly accessible to anyone.

-These packages can be accessed from the CRAN website or directly from R’s repositories.
+These packages can be accessed from the CRAN website or R’s repositories.
 The following segment provides further specifics regarding how to download and install the user-contributed R packages.

 Launch R and execute the following command in the R console: